0l1v3rr/react-initializr/CONTRIBUTING.md

 - You can open the pull request directly against the main branch.
 - You don't need to build or deploy (`npm run build`, `npm run deploy`) the project.
+- If possible, please use the [pull request template](./.github/PULL_REQUEST_TEMPLATE.md) when you open a PR.